 Programs like Lumosity are great for those of us who wish to strengthen our memory, perception, and attention.
 But researchers are on the brink of developing a more personalized and effective method of enhancing cognitive capabilities.

-Dr. Adam Gazzaley, featured in this issue, is working with Akili Interactive to create closed-loop video games — games that adjust their tasks and difficulty in real time, according to each patient’s performance.
+Dr. Adam Gazzaley is working with Akili Interactive to create closed-loop video games — games that adjust their tasks and difficulty in real time, according to each patient’s performance.
 These games can be used to improve neural functioning and cognitive symptoms for everybody — from patients suffering from age- or disease-related cognitive deficits like Alzheimer’s disease and dementia to individuals looking to sharpen their attention or strengthen their memory.

 Environmentalists have taken to crowdsourcing and mobile technology to keep watch over their surroundings.
 Smart Citizen Kit, one of the most well-known groups leveraging the advent of crowdsourcing, is using crowdfunding to distribute kits that let users measure air composition, temperature, light intensity, sound levels, and humidity in their area, data which the users then easily upload to a central database.

 The United States Environmental Protection Agency has also sponsored crowdsourced and citizen science-based programs.
 One program, with the help of the New Jersey Environmental Federation, used citizen scientists to analyze the pollutants from city trucks.
 This lead to the creation of an ordinance seeking to reduce people’s exposure to diesel exhaust and to reduce diesel emissions.